cmg-york/secure-fuse/README.md

 ## Running Example

-Let us now explore the example of the interaction between the supplier and the contractor as seen in the paper.
-As stated above, the example here is much more elaborate than the one that has been presented in the paper, which was simplified due to space constraints.
+Let us now explore the example of the interaction between the supplier and the contractor.
 Recall that the interaction is that the contractor places an order to the supplier, who, in turn issues an invoice to be sent to the contractor.

 ### Case 1 – No security requirements and no vulnerability assumptions.